Ev3ryTh1ngN1c3/New-Note-Taker/README.md

   ## Usage

   Open the Note Taker

   Click on the link to the notes page

-Eenter a new note title & note’s text
+  Enter a new note title & note’s text

   Save or Clear notes

 ## Contributing